-A force is a push or a pull which alters the state of motion of a body and is measured in Newtons (N).
-Here we cover balanced and unbalanced forces, friction, air resistance, impulse, force-time graphs, and free body diagrams.
+A force is a push or a pull that alters the state of motion of a body and is measured in Newton’s (N).
+Here we cover balanced and unbalanced forces, friction, air resistance, impulse, force-time graphs, and free-body diagrams.

 Read more on Free body diagrams.

 What is Impulse?
-Impulse is simply a measure of the force applied for a specific time.
+An Impulse is simply a measure of the force applied for a specific time.
 Impulse = force x time and has units Ns (Newton seconds).
-It is an important concept in sport because many techniques, particularly throwing activities, require the performer to apply as large a force possible for as long as possible.
+It is an important concept in sports because many techniques, particularly throwing activities, require the performer to apply as large a force as possible for as long as possible.

 Read more on Impulse.

-A force is a push or a pull which alters the state of motion of a body and is measured in Newtons (N).
+A force is a push or a pull that alters the state of motion of a body and is measured in Newton’s (N).
 As explained in Newton’s first law of motion a force is required to make a stationary body move, change speed, direction or stop.